Josh Duggar Photo Divides Fans: Some Want To See More Of Him, Others Are Shocked That His Family Shared It

 As People reports, TLC network execs decided not to include 29-year-old Josh as part of the Counting On cast after he confessed to sexually molesting his younger sisters as a teenager.
 His family’s other popular reality series, 19 Kids and Counting, was canceled in the wake of the sexual molestation scandal, and it took TLC a few months to devise a way to bring the Duggars back without Josh.

 Even though the Duggars got the date on their throwback family photo wrong, some fans are shocked that they would share an image that they believed was taken in 2003.
-This is because 2003 is the year that Josh Duggar sexually molested his then-five-year-old sister.
+This is because 2003 is the year that Josh Duggar sexually molested his then-5-year-old sister.

 “I was like ‘oh nice photo’ and then I realized what those poor girls were probably going through and it started making me sick,” one fan wrote in response to the Duggars’ Facebook post.